nus-cs2103-AY2425S1/ip/docs/README.md

 For task that have end dates.

-Format: `deadline DESCRIPTION /by END-DATE`
+Format: `deadline DESCRIPTION /by YYYY-MM-DD`

 Examples:
 - `deadline return book /by 2019-12-02`